What's the perfect complement to warm weather, festival season and a healthy appetite?

 All you have to do is show up with an empty stomach and adventurous palate to Atlanta food trucks.

 Here are our top 5 food truck picks:

 Think outside of the box and try a healthy Japanese-inspired food truck focused on pleasing the foodies of Atlanta.
 They strive to use as many organic ingredients as possible, in addition to using eco-friendly wares and utensils.
-Your conscious and stomach will thank you.
+Your conscience and stomach will thank you.

 Mix'd Up Burgers

 Burger up!
 If beef is your pleasure, then you've located your long-lost food truck soulmate.
 In fact, you'll want to visit more than once to eat your way through their menu.
 Not in a burger mood?
 Try some of their loaded shoestring fries with the works.
 Yum.